Merdon Castle

 Merdon Castle, Merdon Castle Lane, Winchester, Hampshire, SO21 2JH

-Recently removed from Historic England’s “At Risk” Register, following restoration work by Home Farm Estate and Historic England, this is a rare opportunity to visit the remains of one of the castles built by Henri de Blois, Bishop of Winchester and brother of King Stephen during the tumultuous years of “The Anarchy” that ended the Norman era in England.
+Removed from Historic England’s “At Risk” Register in 2024, following restoration work by Home Farm Estate and Historic England, this is a rare opportunity to visit the remains of one of the castles built by Henri de Blois, Bishop of Winchester and brother of King Stephen during the tumultuous years of “The Anarchy” that ended the Norman era in England.

-Talks on the history of the site and what we know of the castle will be given throughout the day.
+Talks and guided tours on the history of the site and what we know of the castle will be given throughout the day.

 Merdon Castle, Merdon Castle Lane, Winchester, Hampshire, SO21 2JH